dassystem/pixelit-server/readme.md

 ### skipApp()

- `skipApp()` is used without agruments and tells the script to the display time of the current script to 0.
+ `skipApp()` is used without agruments and sets the display time of the current script to 0.
 For examples see [jellyfin-trackinfo-led.py](./jellyfin-trackinfo-led.py).

 #### Example skipApp()